RajaS/ecgtk/README.md

     # record is a format 212 record frm physiobank
     >> record  = '/samples/format212/100'

-    # Read in the data
+    # Read in the data from 0 to 10 seconds
     >> data, info = rdsamp(record, 0, 10)

     # and the annotation